UCL-CATL/cosy-zeromq-matlab/README.md

 For some functions, a timeout parameter can be given, to either block until a message has arrived, or wait for a certain time, or do not block at all.

+cosy-zeromq-matlab is licensed under the GNU Lesser General Public License version 3 or later.

 Developed at the Cognition and System division (COSY) of the [Institute of NeuroSciences](http://www.uclouvain.be/en-ions.html) at the Université Catholique de Louvain, Belgium.